FMJansen/fmjansen.com/index.md

 {% endfor %}

 ## What I do
-- at [Hike&nbsp;One](https://hike.one/) I’m doing interaction design and research
+- before, I was doing interaction design and research at at [Hike&nbsp;One](https://hike.one/)
+- with some friends I’ve been making [Op wie kan ik stemmen](https://opwiekanikstemmen.nl/) in 2021, 2023 and 2025 for the Dutch elections
 - [Inclusief&nbsp;Design](https://inclusief.design/) is my side project about inclusion in design
-- with some friends I’ve been making [Op wie kan ik stemmen](https://opwiekanikstemmen.nl/) in 2021 and 2023 for the Dutch elections
 - I build websites for things like [This&nbsp;is&nbsp;Gendered](https://thisisgendered.org) and [Scouting&nbsp;Oost&nbsp;1](https://scoutingoost1.nl/)
 - [my graduation project](https://graduation.fmjansen.com/) was about making sustainable renovations more inclusive
 - [my photos](https://photos.fmjansen.com/) are cool (I think)